Pigmeat Markham

 Dewey "Pigmeat" Markham (April 18, 1904 – December 13, 1981) was an American entertainer.
 Though best known as a comedian, Markham was also a singer, dancer, and actor.
 His nickname came from a stage routine, in which he declared himself to be "Sweet Poppa Pigmeat".
 He was sometimes credited in films as Pigmeat "Alamo" Markham.

+He is also known for his 1968 single "Here Comes the Judge", which is often considered to be the earliest hip hop record.

 Early life and career

-He was born in the community of Hayti, Durham, North Carolina.
+Markham was born in Durham, North Carolina.
 His family was the most prominent on their street, which came to be called (and later officially named) Markham Street in the Hayti District.
 Markham began his career in traveling music and burlesque shows.
 For a time he was a member of Bessie Smith's Traveling Revue in the 1920s.
 Later, he claimed he originated the Truckin' dance which became nationally popular at the start of the 1930s.
 In the 1940s he started making film appearances.
 In 1946 he recorded "Open the Door, Richard".

 Markham was a familiar act at New York's famed Apollo Theater where he wore blackface makeup and huge painted white lips, despite complaints the vaudeville tradition was degrading.
 The book Showtime at the Apollo suggests, "He probably played the Apollo more often than any other performer."

 Starting in the 1950s Pigmeat Markham began appearing on television, making multiple appearances on The Ed Sullivan Show.

 His boisterous, indecorous "heyeah (here) come da judge" schtick, which made a mockery of formal courtroom etiquette, became his signature routine.
 Markham would sit at an elevated judge's bench (often in a black graduation cap-and-gown, to look more impressive), and deal with a series of comic miscreants.
 He would often deliver his "judgments", as well as express frustration with the accused, by leaning over the bench and smacking the accused with an inflated bladder-balloon.
-He had hit comedy recordings in the 1960s on Chess Records, and saw his routine's entry line become a catchphrase on the Rowan & Martin's Laugh-In NBC television show, as did his phrase "Look that up in your Funk and Wagnalls."
+He had hit comedy recordings in the 1960s on Chess Records, and saw his routine's entry line become a catchphrase on the Rowan & Martin's Laugh-In NBC television show, as did his phrase "Look that up in your Funk & Wagnalls."